Payment gateway testing: A how-to guide for businesses

 • Functional testing: This type of testing checks that the payment system operates according to its specified requirements by verifying payment processing, transaction statuses, refunds, chargebacks, and reconciliation processes.

-• Security testing: This type of testing checks for vulnerabilities to threats such as structured query language (SQL) injection and cross-site scripting (XSS) and for compliance with security standards such as the Payment Card Industry Data Security Standard (PCI DSS).
+• Security and compliance testing: This type of testing checks for vulnerabilities to threats such as structured query language (SQL) injection and cross-site scripting (XSS) and for compliance with security, legal, and regulatory standards such as the Payment Card Industry Data Security Standard (PCI DSS).
 It also scrutinizes encryption mechanisms and data protection measures.

 • Integration testing: This type of testing checks whether the system can successfully integrate with systems such as ecommerce platforms, banks, and fraud detection systems and then accurately exchange data.

-• User interface testing: This testing checks whether the payment gateway is user-friendly and intuitive, with clear instructions and feedback, to reduce the likelihood of errors and abandoned transactions.
+• User interface and compatibility testing: This testing checks whether the payment gateway is user-friendly, intuitive, and consistent across various platforms, operating systems, and browsers.
+Testing payment gateway integration on mobile apps and providing clear instructions and feedback can reduce the likelihood of errors and abandoned transactions.

-• Performance testing: This testing checks whether payment systems can handle high volumes of transactions, especially during peak periods.
+• Disaster recovery, failover, and performance testing: This testing evaluates whether payment systems can handle high volumes of transactions, especially during peak periods, as well as the system’s ability to recover from failures and continue operating.

 • Compatibility testing: This testing checks whether the payment system can provide a consistent user experience by working across different platforms, operating systems, browsers, and devices.

-• Regression testing: Whenever updates or changes are made to the payment system, regression testing checks that these changes don’t adversely affect existing functionalities.
+• Regression testing: Whenever updates or changes are made to the payment system, regression testing checks that these changes don’t adversely affect existing functions.

 Payment gateway testing involves running these systems through a series of scenarios and use cases to check whether they’re functioning as desired.
 Common testing scenarios and use cases are outlined below.